+2. FEDERAL STEWARDSHIP

-- 1. FEDERAL, STATE, AND MUNICIPAL LAW REQUIREMENTS.
-The CONTRACTOR shall obtain all necessary Federal, state, and local permits, authorizations, and approvals for all work performed under this Contract. - 2.
-FEDERAL STEWARDSHIP.
-DOE will exercise normal Federal stewardship in overseeing the project activities performed under this Contract.
-Stewardship activities include, but are not limited to, conducting site visits; reviewing performance and financial reports; providing technical assistance and/or temporary intervention in unusual circumstances to correct deficiencies which develop during the project; assuring compliance with terms and conditions; and reviewing technical performance after project completion to ensure that the objectives have been accomplished. - 3.
-FEDERAL INVOLVEMENT.
-DOE's authorized representatives have the right to make site visits at reasonable times to review project accomplishments and management control systems and to provide technical assistance, if required.
-The CONTRACTOR shall provide, reasonable access to facilities, office space, resources, and assistance for the safety and convenience of the government representatives in the performance of their duties.
-All site visits and evaluations must be performed in a manner that does not unduly interfere with or delay the work.
+The State and Community Energy Programs (SCEP) will exercise normal Federal stewardship in overseeing the project activities performed under this Contract.
+Stewardship activities include, but are not limited to, conducting site visits; reviewing performance and financial reports; providing technical assistance and/or temporary intervention in unusual circumstances to address deficiencies that develop during the project; assuring compliance with terms and conditions; and reviewing technical performance after project completion to ensure that the project objectives have been accomplished.

+3. FEDERAL INVOLVEMENT